matomatical/AI-games/README.md

 > Have you anticipated your opponent's next move, or are you thinking
 > exactly what they want you to think? *Rock, paper, scissors, throw!*

-In 2021, we will play *RoPaSci 360*, a simultaneous-play board game inspired by the hand-game classic.
+In 2021, we played *RoPaSci 360*, a simultaneous-play board game inspired by the hand-game classic.

 Contents: